alex-konshin/f007th-rpi/README.md

 `"time", "valid", "channel", "rolling_code", "temperature", "humidity","battery_ok"`.
 The value of field `temperature` is integer number of dF ("deciFahrenheit" = 1/10 of Fahrenheit).
 For example, if the value is 724 then the temperature is 72.4&deg;F.

 Instructions for InfluxDB can be found on site [https://docs.influxdata.com/influxdb/v1.2/introduction/installation/](https://docs.influxdata.com/influxdb/v1.2/introduction/installation/).
-The command sends 3 types of metrics: "temperature", "humidity" and "sensor_battery_status" with tags "type" (always "F007TH"), "channel" and "rolling_code".
+The command sends 3 types of metrics: "temperature", "humidity" and "sensor_battery_status" with tags "type" (either "F007TH" or "00592TXR"), "channel" and "rolling_code".
 The value of "temperature" is in Fahrenheit.
+Note that rolling code is changed when you replace batteries.

 #### Command line arguments of utility f007th-rpi_send:
 ##### --gpio, -g